tejada56/T-s_BareBonesComputing/README.md

 Welcome to my GitHub!
 Here I will showcase personal projects where I do proof of concept and apply new technologies I may be curious about
 # Virtualization Lab
-In my virtualization lab I have 3 intel Nucs, a firewall, managed switch and a router totalling too
+In my virtualization lab I use 3 intel nucs clustered together using a managed switch, router and firewall